Asura-code/Asura-code/README.md

 </div>

 - I’m currently learning react js and web development in general
 - I love programming and cybersecurity.
-I know the basics of python, go, js, postgresql, html, css and react (I'm learning the basics now 😄)
+I know the basics of python, go, js, postgresql, html, css and react (learning the basics now 😄)
 <!--
 **Asura-code/Asura-code** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.